misode/SPYGlass/packages/vscode-extension/README.md

 ## Commands <small>[[docs](https://spyglassmc.com/user/commands)]</small>

 ### Reset project cache
 Spyglass uses a cache to speedup the process of validating, finding references/definitions, document links, etc. However the cache may become outdated because of various reasons, which could lead to strange behaviors.
 You can use the `Spyglass: Reset Project Cache` command to regenerate the cache manually.
-You can open the command oromt ysung Ctrl+Shift+P (or other configured hotkey).
+You can open the command prompt using Ctrl+Shift+P (or other configured hotkey).

 ### Open cache folder
 If you are still experiencing problems after running the above command, you can navigate to the cache folder by using the `Spyglass: Open Cache Folder` command and wiping the folder.
 This removes the downloaded vanilla data pack, project caches, etc.